-Whilst we wait for the world to stop so we can get off it’s probably an ideal time to publish “part 2” of the extract from my forthcoming book “Broken Yet Not Destroyed”.
-Here’s a quick re-cap of the letter so far ….
+As promised here’s the next excerpt from my forthcoming book “Broken Yet Not Destroyed”.
+Here’s a quick recap of the chapter so far ….

 In part one I shared some of the basic reasons why infertility makes dealing with pregnancy news difficult.
 I went on to explain some of the wide ranging emotions that receiving pregnancy news can stir up in us and that emotions such as jealousy and anger don’t make us feel very good about ourselves.
 Towards the end I explained that whilst your natural instinct might be to avoid or delay telling us because you are concerned about the pain it will cause us, this is actually the worst course of actions.
 Whatever you decide to do posting something on Facebook is the worst of all options.
 Finding out that your best friend is pregnant whilst you are struggling to conceive is a kick in the gut: finding out via an impersonal photo of her time-line is like a heard of elephants trampling over your stomach.
 If you want to re-read the first excerpt (or missed out on in totally) here’s the link.